 The Culinary Dude's Culinary Education

-Based on the guidelines offered by the San Francisco Department of Public Health, CAL-OSHA and the CDC we will be implementing the following for our summer cooking camps and enrichment programs.
+Based on the current guidelines set by the State of California, the cities of San Francisco and Marin Department of Public Health, CAL-OSHA and the CDC, we will continue the implementation that was set last summer for our cooking camps and enrichment programs.

 Our goal is to follow all of the requirements and recommendations made by the above to help prevent the spread of COVID-19 and run our program so that your child is safe.